bigbadcyborg/Robotics-assignment-5/README.md

 Command: 'Move the bottle from the front to the back.'
 Output: [{"action": "move_to_front", "target": "bottle"}, {"action": "grab_object", "target": "bottle"}, {"action": "move_to_back", "target": "bottle"}, {"action": "release_object", "target": "bottle"}]

-Command: 'Please grab the bottle on the right and drop it in front of me, who is behind you at the start.'"
+Command: 'Please grab the bottle on the right and drop it in front of me, who is behind you at the start.'
 ```

 **[Remote-PC]** Try running the demo code that allows you to have a voice conversation with a LlaMa LLM via voice using whisper and espeak.
 Close the previous program with ctrl+c and try running this demo code on the Docker shell.